A Hope-Filled Christmas Gift Guide! [for the weary, the home, the writer, and the planner]

 • I have used the PowerSheets Goal Planner from Cultivate What Matters the last few years, and it’s been such a helpful tool.
 It’s not about just scheduling in our tasks.
 Rather, it’s about cultivating goals and making progress on the things that really matter to us.
 Think of this more as a workbook rather than a planner, although it has monthly calendars and other planning features.

-• I learned about this planner earlier a few months ago.
+• I learned about this planner a few months ago.
 For anyone who enjoys following the Church calendar and wants to cultivate their spiritual life in the midst of the everyday, the Sacred Ordinary Days planner is perfect.

 • This “I Will Prioritize my Priorities” mug is a good reminder for us all as we try to stay focused and do what we actually need to do.